tamvcspk/vid-kit-simple/docs/architecture.md

 ## **Overview Architecture**

 The application is built using a client-server model, separating the frontend and backend to leverage the strengths of each technology.
-The frontend is developed with React (TypeScript, SCSS) using the PrimeReact library for UI, while the backend is built with Rust, integrating with FFmpeg through the ffmpeg-next crate for video processing.
+The frontend is developed with React (TypeScript, SCSS) using the PrimeReact library for UI, while the backend is built with Rust, directly integrating with ffmpeg (using static libraries) for video processing.
 Tauri acts as the bridge between these two parts, providing a secure and efficient API.

 ---